Lockdown 2.0: Food companies overhauled production to put more toilet paper, pasta sauce in stores

 Their steps include expanding manufacturing, hiring more workers, re-routing products from restaurants to grocery stores, and turning to bigger pack sizes.
 Many of their moves came at a high financial cost.

-Economists say shoppers realize they can’t afford to overspend, and therefore, aren’t likely to make binge purchases.
+Economists say shoppers realise they can’t afford to overspend, and therefore, aren’t likely to make binge purchases.

 Consumers are more likely to hold back from stockpiling goods - even with significant price-promotions on offer - because the economy is weak and they want to conserve financial resources, according to Benny Mantin, director of the Luxembourg Centre of Logistics and Supply Chain Management.